Table of Contents

 The Court of Appeal may not simply substitute its own view of the evidence for that of the jury.
 If there is credible evidence to support the jury’s verdict then it should not interfere unless the verdict is perverse.

 The Court of Appeal may affirm a conviction, reverse it, or vary it.
-It may reduce or increase sentences.
+It may reduce or increase sentence.
 The Court of Appeal does not rehear the case.
-On hearing an appeal against a conviction, the court may

 - affirm the conviction notwithstanding that it is of the opinion that the point raised on the appeal might be decided in favour of the appellant if it considers the no miscarriage of justice has actually occurred.